nationbuilder/api_docs/doc/people_api.md

 Push Endpoint
 -------------

 This endpoint attempts to match the input person resource to a person already in the nation.
-If a match is found, the matched person is updated.
-If a match is not found, a new person is created.
+If a match is found, the matched person is updated and a 200 status code is returned.
+If a match is not found, a new person is created and a 201 status code is returned.
 Matches are found by including one of the following IDs in the request:

 * `civicrm_id`
 * `county_file_id`